stas-sultanov/azure-monitor-telemetry/doc/readme.md

 The list of well-known standard keys of tags can be found in [TelemetryTagKeys](/src/Code/TelemetryTagKeys.cs) class.

-The library provides a helper class [TelemetryTags](/src/Code/TelemetryTags.cs) to simplify work with tags.
+The library provides a helper [TelemetryTags](/src/Code/TelemetryTags.cs) class to simplify work with tags.

 Tags can be applied in the following ways:
 - Via `Telemetry.Tags` property – Set during creation.
-- Via `TelemetryClient` constructor – Pass instance of `TelemetryTags` to initialize `TelemetryClient.Context`.
+- Via `TelemetryClient` constructor – Pass instance of `TelemetryTags` class to initialize `TelemetryClient.Context` property.
 - Via `TelemetryClient.Context` Property – Set whenever needed.

 ## Tracking Telemetry

 The `TelemetryClient` class provides a set of `TelemetryClient.Track*` methods.

-When telemetry is tracked with `TelemetryClient.Track*` method, the `TelemetryClient.Tags` property is set to the value of `TelemetryClient.Context` property.
+When telemetry is tracked with `TelemetryClient.Track*` method, the `Telemetry.Tags` property is set to the value of `TelemetryClient.Context` property.

 ```csharp
 // track event and associate with current distributed operation